1.1 Design and build a low-cost radiation sensor

-A working implementation of a crowd sourcing framework.
+A working implementation of a crowdsourcing framework.

-An educational program is needed that teaches kids of about 12-13 years about basic weather parameters such as temperature, humidity, wind and rainfall.
+An educational program is needed that teaches kids of about 12-13 years about basic weather parameters such as temperature, humidity, wind, and rainfall.
 In this task, a core is developed that can (and should) be adjusted to the specifics of the different regions in which TAHMO will be introduced.

-A strong background in education and cross cultural communication is needed for this task.
+A strong background in education and cross-cultural communication is needed for this task.

-The core of an educational program that teaches kids of 12-13 years old about wind, temperature, rainfall, humidity.
+The core of an educational program that teaches kids 12-13 years old about wind, temperature, rainfall, and humidity.
 Also, guidelines on how to adapt and implement the program in different cultural backgrounds need to be presented.

-4.2 Advanced education on weather, agriculture and climate
+4.2 Advanced education on weather, agriculture, and climate

-An educational program that shows the benefits of accurate data, such as TAHMO provides, for agriculture, weather prediction and climate modeling is needed.
+An educational program that shows the benefits of accurate data, such as TAHMO provides, for agriculture, weather prediction, and climate modeling is needed.
 This program should aim at the advanced level: undergraduate students at (African) professional educations and universities.